x-axis/heiswayi.github.io_jekyll_source/README.md

 `_post/` and `images/` folders are copyrights of **Keenan Gao** (that's me).
 You may not reuse anything therein without my permission.
 Everything else is [MIT licensed](LICENSE.md), unless otherwise stated.

 ---
-Handcrafted by [Heiswayi Nrird](http://heiswayi.github.io) with love.
+Site design handcrafted by [Heiswayi Nrird](http://heiswayi.github.io) with love.